 Step 2: Gather Data from Multiple Sources

 To unlock the value of engagement data, you need to combine it with other information, such as employee data from your HR management and performance management systems and business outcome data from your ERP, and bring all that data into a single system that supports broad, ad-hoc analysis.
 This way, you can connect your employee engagement data to things your business cares about, such as performance and profitability.
+Additionally, when choosing questions for employee engagement surveys, select ones that cover the four main factors for employee engagement.

 Step 3: Drill Deep